Sachiniraveni/terraform-vpc/README.md

 commands to download:-

-#yum update -y
+#sudo yum update -y
--> sudo yum install docker
+#sudo yum install docker

-and start the services  and enable the services of the docker ->systemctl start docker
+and start the services  and enable the services of the docker ->sudo systemctl start docker
-#systemctl enable docker
+#sudo systemctl enable docker

 Now we need to install docker-compose in our system. commands to install docker-compose in linux system:-